|Quebec Airport Shuttles|

 A good thing to know if you’re planning to stay close to the airport is what’s around, whether it’s the old mansions and riverside shopping at the Pointe-Claire neighborhood or the transformation of snowy mounds into lush vegetation at Bois-de-Liesse Nature Park.
 A quick escape that’s especially close to the cluster of airport hotels along Côte-de-Liesse Highway is Windsor Park, an Alice-like space that looks out at the floating suburb on Dorval Island, a close runner-up being the just-as-scenic Millennium Park about a mile east.

 See even more of the past by spending the night in Old Montreal, and idyllic area offering a walk through the city’s most untouched alleyways, boardwalks, and promenades, or for something more family-friendly, escape into the island adventures of Jean-Drapeau Park, a pair of islands floating in the city’s central St. Lawrence River.
-The park is also home to prime views of the city through exciting rides at La Ronde Six Flags, waterside cafés, and cozy trails that lead to museums, an aquarium, and the Montréal Biosphere.
+The park is also home to prime views of the city through exciting rides at La Ronde Six Flags, waterside cafés, and cozy trails that lead to museums, aquariums, and the Montréal Biosphere.
 Find a solid place to remember the area’s cuisine before you leave, grabbing a bite at the city’s most beloved eats, whether it’s the upscale French at Au Pied de Cochon or the trendy brunch menu from Restaurant L’Avenue.

 Lounges at Montréal Airport